 Grosset Riesling Polish Hill, Clare Valley

 No surprise that Riesling tops the list of white wines given my loving addiction to the grape.
 But perish the thought of anything insipid and sweet here.
-Tasting either the Contours or the Polish Hill for the first time is much like not-so-mild electric shock.
+Tasting either the Contours or the Polish Hill for the first time is much like a not-so-mild electric shock.
 Both are bone dry and fiercely concentrated with searing acidity and astounding minerality.
 So much for the Old World minerality New World fruit thing.

 Tyrell’s Semillon “Vat 1,” Hunter Valley

 Truly one of the free electrons of the entire wine universe.
 How can it be possible that a wine with such concentration, high acidity, and intensity be made in a sub-tropical climate?
 And be under 12% alcohol?
 Early picking, old vines, and an insane selection process have to be among the many answers to this complex riddle.
 Know that Vat 1 isn’t released until after its fifth birthday and like the Rieslings above has the potential to age for decades.
-It’s long been one of Australia’s wine icons.
+It’s long been one of Australia’s wine icons–and rightly so.

 Vasse Felix Chardonnay “Heytesbury,” Margaret River